kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/09_structural_templates/phase_structural_templates.md

 waiting without voice.
 ```
 → Phase 30 induces presence-based field registration.
 Observe how the model maintains structure without invocation or prompt logic.
+## 🧠 License

+Feel free to use, fork, and extend these templates.
+If you reference them in publications or applications, please cite as:
+**"Sasano, Kiyoshi.
+Structure-Aware Prompt Templates (2025)."**